AugustHunnerup/DND/Blog#1.md

 User Stories:
 As a user, I want to be able to book a hotel from the system so that I can see the best option for both price and traveling length.

-As a user, I want to be able to Login to the booking system with my credentials so that I can access my saved trips, view personalized recommendations and manage my bookings.
+As a user, I want to be able to Login to the booking system with my credentials so that I can access my saved trips, view personalized recommendations and manage my bookings while also being able to change my password.

 As a user, I want to be able to view my current and previous bookings so that I can easily track my travel plans.